-A daypack will range in size between 8 and 50 liters, all depending on the activity or purpose, which includes hiking as well as commuting.
+A daypack will range in size between 8 and 30 liters, all depending on the activity or purpose, which could include commuting as well as your hiking.

 The Top 10 Daypacks in 2023